Dasharo/docs/docs/ways-you-can-help-us.md

 As a Dasharo Pro Package subscriber you will get:

-* The latest Dasharo Pro Package Releases issued by Dasharo Team
-* Special Dasharo Updates for Dasharo Pro Package subscribers – Community receives one update per year, but Dasharo Pro Package subscribers are not limited to it.
-Number of updates depends on the number of Dasharo Pro Packages sold and the availability of other funding (e.g., NLNet, corporate sponsors, community donations).
-* Dasharo Primer Support through invite-only Matrix channel where we often gather Dasharo Pro Package subscribers' opinion and share exciting news about Dasharo direction
+* Accesses to the latest binary releases of Dasharo open-source firmware distribution for supported Desktop platforms.
+* Exclusive newsletter.
+* Special updates, including early access to updates enhancing privacy, security, performance, and compatibility.
+* Early access to new binary releases for Dasharo open-source firmware distribution for newly supported Desktop platforms (please check our roadmap).
+* Access to the Dasharo Premier Support invite-only live chat channel in Matrix network, facilitating direct engagement with the Dasharo Team and fellow subscribers with personalized and priority assistance.
-* Insider's view and influence on Dasharo features roadmap – you can have a real impact on Dasharo development
+* Insider’s view and influence on Dasharo features roadmap – you can have a real impact on Dasharo development.
+* Dasharo Tools Suite Pro Package (former Entry Subscription) keys.

 ### PayPal